Home and Away: The Life of a Sommelier-To-Be

 At this point in the year, my time spent traveling is starting to greatly out-weight my time spent at home.
 Packing up my suitcase and leaving my wife behind never gets any easier.
-But I consider myself very lucky to travel and race a bike professionally, and especially in an era when the internet and our smartphones help us stay so connected.
+But I consider myself very lucky to travel and race a bike professionally — especially in an era when the internet and our smartphones help us stay so connected.

-I had blast in the two-day Intro class, and I highly recommened it for anyone with an interest in wine.
-It's not all about text books and lextures, as we spent the majority of our time tasting wine.
-That is the best way to learn afterall.
+I had blast in the two-day Intro class, and I highly recommend it for anyone with an interest in wine.
+It’s not all about textbooks and lectures, as we spent the majority of our time tasting wine.
+That is the best way to learn after all.

-I've also just discovered how much I love the reds from Friuli Venezia.
-These reds - mainly Merlot and Refosco based - pair so well with any Italian dish, which makes since as we spent a great deal of time dining at Frasca and Pizzera Locale.
-Their wines and food certainly strengthened my believe that "what grows together, goes together."
+I’ve also just discovered how much I love the reds from Friuli Venezia.
+These reds — mainly Merlot and Refosco based — pair so well with any Italian dish, which makes sense as we spent a great deal of time dining at Frasca and Pizzeria Locale.
+Their wines and food certainly strengthened my belief that “what grows together, goes together.”

 Thanks for reading,